Trichogenes claviger: Taxonomy

 Trichogenes claviger was discovered in the summer of 2010 by biologists during an assessment for environmental licensing purposes in a remnant rainforest in Castelo, Espírito Santo.
-The biologists collected 18 specimens which became part of the collections of the Museu de Biologia Mello Leitão in Santa Teresa and the Museu de Zoologia da Universidade de São Paulo in São Paulo.
-The holotype (the specimen on which the species is based on; collection number MBML 3289) is an adult male.
+The biologists collected 18 specimens which became part of the collections of the Mello Leitão Museum of Biology in Santa Teresa, and the Museum of Zoology of the University of São Paulo in São Paulo.
+The holotype (the specimen on which the species is based; collection number MBML 3289) is an adult male.
 The species description was published later in 2010 by the Brazilian ichthyologist Mário C. C. de Pinna and colleagues.

 The generic name Trichogenes is composed of the Greek words thrix meaning (referring to its family, the Trichomycteridae) and genes meaning (referring to the genus Helogenes due to the superficial resemblance to it).
 The specific name claviger is Latin for and refers to the distinctive club-shaped protrusion of the operculum (a series of bones that cover the gills) that is seen in males.
-A common name for the species is Caetés catfish (Portuguese bagre-de-caetés).
+A common name for the species is the Caetés catfish (bagre-de-caetés).

 T. claviger is one of three known species within the genus Trichogenes, and the second to be discovered and described.
 The first species, T. longipinnis, was described in 1983 from a local population in a remnant rainforest between Rio de Janeiro and São Paulo.
 Before T. claviger was discovered, T. longipinnis was considered to be unique – a distinct fish not closely related to any other neotropical freshwater fish.
-In 2020, a third species, T. beagle, was described from three specimens found in a freezer in the Federal University of Viçosa; these specimens lack any documentation and the place of occurrence of the species is unknown.
+In 2020, a third species, T. beagle, was described from three specimens found in a freezer in the Federal University of Viçosa; these specimens lack any documentation, and the place of occurrence of the species is unknown.
 This new species is probably the closest relative of T. claviger, but the two species probably did not separate recently given their numerous morphological differences.
-Within its family, the Trichomycteridae (pencil catfishes), the genus Trichogenes is basal (early diverging) because of its many plesiomorphic (ancestral) features.
+Within its family, the Trichomycteridae (pencil catfishes), the genus Trichogenes is considered to be basal (early diverging) because of its many plesiomorphic (ancestral) features.
 The genus is most closely related to the Copionodontinae, which are endemic to the Chapada Diamantina plateau in northeastern Brazil.